vml39/scavenger/documents/team-contract.md

 Vivian Li vml39

 2. To what goals do we all commit?
 We all are splitting the responsibilities evenly, and making sure everyone is working on multiple areas.
 Also we are all committed to facing any roadblocks to accomplish our goals, and will not sacrificing our designs just for an easier route.

 3. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)
+- Stay on time for meetings
+- Meet deadlines and communicate any painpoints
+- Address conflicts or any confusions early
+- If you are not aware of how to go about solving a problem, make sure to share this with the groupso the entire team can brainstorm ideas or help out.

 4. By what means and how frequently will we meet or communicate?
+- We've set up a groupme to coordinate remote communication
+- We have scheduled weekly meetings on Tuesday evenings (as of now) aside from studio time

 5. How will we communicate and work with our users?
 We decided to revisit this point later.
 It's hard to say at this moment because we don't currently know who are users will be.

 6. What roles will we create?
 Include a description of exactly what each role is responsible for.
 - Designers & developers: Since we agreed that each person should have experience in both designing and developing the app, we decided that for each feature, team members would be assigned either the designer or developer role so that no one is doing only one task.
 - Communication liaison: Once we know who our client or our target users are, we will designate a communication liaison responsible for keeping in contact with our client/users.
 - Meeting facilitator: A different person each week will be in charge of setting the agenda for the group meeting and will keep the group on track.